Planned community: Canberra

 Canberra, established in 1908, was planned as the capital city of Australia and is Australia's most notable and ambitious example of civic planning.
 The city was designed to be the Federal Capital following the federation of the six Australian colonies which formed the Commonwealth of Australia.
 The new nation required a capital that was located away from other major settlements such as Melbourne and Sydney.
 Canberra is thus located in a Territory – the Australian Capital Territory – and not a State.
 Prior to this time the land that Canberra is found on was farming land, indigenous settlements, and forest.
 In 1912, after an extensive planning competition was completed, the vision of American Walter Burley Griffin was chosen as the winning design for the city.
 Extensive construction and public works were required to complete the city, this involved the flooding of a large parcel of land to form the center piece of the city, Lake Burley Griffin.
 Unlike some other Australian cities, the road network, suburbs, parks and other elements of the city were designed in context with each other, rather than haphazard planning as witnessed in much of Sydney.
 Notable buildings include the High Court, Federal Parliament, Government House, War Memorial, Anzac Parade and headquarters of the Department of Defence.

 New Zealand

-New Zealand has several small New Towns, built for a specific purpose.
-Examples include Kawerau in the Bay of Plenty (a mill town), Twizel in south Canterbury, Mangakino in the Waikato (both for hydroelectricity), and Turangi near Taupo (for the Tongariro Power Scheme).
+New Zealand has several small new towns, built for a specific purpose.
+Examples include Kawerau in the Bay of Plenty (a mill town), Twizel in south Canterbury, and Mangakino in the Waikato (both for hydroelectricity).
 Construction of Kawerau began in 1953.
 Twizel was built in 1968 to house workers constructing the Upper Waitaki hydroelectric scheme and was supposed to close on their completion.
 However, its residents managed to save the town in 1983.
 Mangakino, constructed from 1946, was also meant to be a temporary construction town, but it too remains today.
 John Martin, the founder of the Wairarapa town of Martinborough, set out the town's first streets in the pattern of the Union Flag in the 19th century.

 In 2006, construction began on Pegasus Town, a new planned town adjacent to Woodend, approximately 25 km north of Christchurch.